-Learners who withdraw from the course more than 10 business days prior to commencing any module in the course will receive a refund of any fees paid.
+Learners who withdraw from the course more than 10 business days prior to commencing any module will receive a refund of any fees paid.
 Learners who withdraw from the course after this point will receive a refund, less an administrative fee, which is designed to cover IFE costs incurred in preparing for that learner's enrolment.